Quickstart: Get started with Azure Sentinel

 To create a new workbook from scratch, select Workbooks and then +New workbook.

 Select the subscription the workbook is created in and give it a descriptive name.
-Each workbook is an Azure resource like any other, and you can assign it roles (RBAC) to define and limit who can access.
+Each workbook is an Azure resource like any other, and you can assign it roles (Azure RBAC) to define and limit who can access.

 To enable it to show up in your workbooks to pin visualizations to, you have to share it.
 Click Share and then Manage users.